 Kanemura was born in Tsu, Mie Japan on August 9, 1970 to South Korean immigrant

-Kanemura while in high school enjoyed many different sports including rugby.
+Kanemura attended high school at the Nagoya Aichi Korean High School where he enjoyed many different sports including rugby.
 Kanemura's real love was pro-wrestling and he began training for it in 1989 for the first ever Japanese independent wrestling promotion in Japan called Pioneer Senshi which was ran by Ryuma Go, Apollo Sugawara, and Masahiko Takasugi.

 Kouhiro Kanemura would debut under his new ring name Yukihiro Kanemura against Akitoshi Saito who was also making his professional wrestling debut who had been apart of Masashi Aoyagi's World Karate Association promotion at the Aichi Handa City Hall in traditional blue tights on December 20, 1990.
-The promotion would soon fold afterwards due to the FMW promotion's new found popularity.
-The promotions roster would split into two promotions one put on by Ryuma Go in Oriental Pro and one put on by former FMW President Mickey Ibaragi, Kazuyoshi Osako, and Victor Quinones who had just split from Onita and brought with them the top heel in Mr. Pogo.
+The promotion would soon fold afterwards due to Atsushi Onita's FMW promotion and its new found popularity.
+The promotions roster would split into two promotions one put on by Ryuma Go in Oriental Pro and one put on by former FMW President Mickey Ibaragi, Kazuyoshi Osako, and Victor Quinones who had just split from FMW and brought with them the top heel in Mr. Pogo.
 Kanemura along with World Akitoshi Saito would decide to join Ibaragi, Osako, and Quinones who was calling their new promotion W*ING which stood for Wrestling International New Generations.

 Kanemura would train in the W*ING Dojo and appear on the W*ING debut show on August 7, 1991 at Korakuen Hall.
 Kanemura would team up with former FMW preliminary wrestler Ryo Miyake who had also joined the W*ING Dojo to take on a new tag team in The Headhunters.
 The Headhunters were identical twin brothers who could do moonsaults and were pushed as the top tag team in the promotion as they defeated the team of Kanemura and Miyake after Headhunter B hit a moonsault on Miyake for the win.